Breckenridge, United States: Family Ski Guide

 If you're planning more than five or six ski days this season or considering a return trip, the season Epic Pass or Epic Local Pass often makes mathematical sense.
 Current promotions offer up to $175 off next season's pass when you purchase a lift ticket this season, essentially subsidizing future trips.

 Two more money-saving strategies that actually work: self-catering cuts food costs in half compared to eating out for every meal, and if your kids are on Epic Passes, Keystone is twenty minutes away by free bus.
 You could split your week between Breckenridge's town atmosphere and Keystone's gentler beginner terrain without any additional lift ticket cost.
+Children 4 and under ski free at all Vail Resorts properties, no pass or ticket required, just show up at the lift.

 Available Passes